PaddlePaddle/models/ltr/README.md

 def half_ranknet(name_prefix, input_dim):
   """
-  parameter in same name will be shared in paddle framework, these parameters in ranknet can be used in shared state, e.g. left network and right network shared parameters in detail https://github.com/PaddlePaddle/Paddle/blob/develop/doc/design/api.md
+  parameter in same name will be shared in paddle framework, these parameters in ranknet can be used in shared state, e.g. left network and right network in detail https://github.com/PaddlePaddle/Paddle/blob/develop/doc/design/api.md
   """
   # data layer